Tourists visiting Sagrada Familia have two choices – explore only the Basilica or go up the Nativity or Passion Towers after seeing the church.

 If you plan to explore only the Basilica, you can buy a Sagrada Familia fast track ticket, the cheapest and most popular way to get inside.

 Since the fast track ticket costs only €33.80 for an adult, but the Tower tickets cost €46.80, and the guided tour with Tower visit costs €61, tourists want to know if it is worth the extra money.

 Besides the cost, the two more reasons tourists wonder if Sagrada Familia Towers are worth visiting are the possibility of long queues and the effort to go up by elevator and come down the Towers by stairs.

 If tourists who have already been to the Nativity or Passion towers are to be believed, going up the Towers was worth the time, effort and money.

 When construction at Sagrada Familia ends in 2026, it will have 18 towers.

-As of the year 2020, eight of the 18 planned towers are complete.
+As of 2022, eight of the 18 planned towers are complete.

 Of these eight constructed towers, four are part of the Nativity facade, and four are part of the Passion facade.